industrial-optimization-group/DESDEO/docs/howtoguides/installing.md

 ## Installation (general)

+!!!
+Note "Read first"

+    This section covers on how to install DESDEO using the source on GitHub.
+    DESDEO is also available on PyPI to be installed via `pip`:

+    ```shell
+    pip install desdeo
+    ```

+    However, you may still required some of the [third party optimizers](#third-party-optimizers), and [setting up a virtual
+    environment](#setting-up-a-virtual-environment) is never a bad idea.

+    If you intend to install DESDEO from its current source on GitHub, read on!

 The following instructions assume you have (mostly) full control of your system.
 If you are installing DESDEO on a more restricted Windows environment, such as a work laptop, please see [this section](#installation-for-restricted-windows-pcs).